Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

-\indexit{CME-flare association} Not only do these impulsive phenomena share many physical processes, they are also links in the chain of Sun-Earth connections: many of the more energetic solar field destabilizations are associated with both flares and CMEs (see Table~\ref{tab:class}), while CMEs that envelop a planet that has an intrinsic magnetic field often trigger (immediate or delayed) magnetospheric activity.\activity{The average speed of a CME between Sun and Earth is close to 500\,km/s while the fastest have speeds exceeding 3000\,km/s.
-How long are the transit times from Sun to Earth?
-Compare the average and peak CME speeds to typical wind speeds (Table~\ref{tab:wind-stats}).
-Describe qualitatively what happens in the interaction with slow and fast wind streams for average CMEs and for the fastest CMEs.}\activity{The phenomena discussed in Ch.~\ref{ch:mhd} are all part of what is referred to as space weather.
-To explore how aspects of space weather are quantified review this \href{https://www.swpc.noaa.gov/noaa-scales-explanation}{NOAA site} that lists the types of 'storms,' their potential effects, and their approximate frequency within a solar cycle.
-For current space weather conditions, forecasts, and more see \href{https://www.swpc.noaa.gov}{this site} of the Space Weather Prediction Center.}
+\indexit{coronal!mass ejection!flare association} Not \activity{{\em Show:} The average speed of a CME between Sun and Earth is close to 500\,km/s while the fastest have speeds exceeding 3000\,km/s. (a) How long are the transit times from Sun to Earth?
+Compare the average and peak CME speeds to typical wind speeds (Table~\ref{tab:wind-stats}). (b) Describe qualitatively what happens in the interaction with slow and fast wind streams for average CMEs and for the fastest CMEs. (c) Draw a sketch or cartoon to accompany your description. \mylabel{act:cmecme}}\activity{{\em Background:} The phenomena discussed in Ch.~\ref{ch:mhd} are all part of what is referred to as space weather.
+To explore how aspects of space weather are quantified review the \href{https://www.swpc.noaa.gov/noaa-scales-explanation}{NOAA webpage} https://www.swpc.noaa.gov/noaa-scales-explanation that lists the types of 'storms,' their potential effects, and their approximate frequency within a solar cycle.
+Make a table of the types of measurements you would need to have awareness of these different storms; include in that table the different spacecraft and instruments that could be used.
+N.B.
+For current space weather conditions, forecasts, and more see \href{https://www.swpc.noaa.gov}{the website} of the Space Weather Prediction Center: https://www.swpc.noaa.gov. \mylabel{act:swphenomena}} only do these impulsive phenomena share many physical processes, they are also links in the chain of Sun-Earth connections: many of the more energetic solar field destabilizations are associated with both flares and CMEs (see Table~\ref{tab:class}), while CMEs that envelop a planet that has an intrinsic magnetic field often trigger (immediate or delayed) magnetospheric activity.